 What is it?
-The original Sunny’s pop-up was run by the team behind the much-missed Jaguar Sun co-owners, Carey Hynes and Will Thompson.
-Now, they’ve brought in ex-Edge chef Aaron Brooks to run the kitchen at the newly renovated and reopened brick-and-mortar restaurant in Little River.
+The original Sunny’s pop-up was run by the same team behind Downtown's much-missed Jaguar Sun, co-owners Carey Hynes and Will Thompson.
+For Sunny’s beautiful new brick-and-mortar space in Little River, they’ve brought in ex-Edge chef Aaron Brooks to run the kitchen.
 The theme is steakhouse classics turned sideways, as in the Caesar dominated by super-crisp fried breadcrumbs.
 Steak tartare is pre-slathered on sourdough above a burnt leek aioli that adds sophistication to the dish.
 Things veer from a traditional steakhouse with a pasta section, including an agnolotti with blue crab, corn and saffron that tastes deeply of the sea.

 Why we love it: The whole thing—the ambiance, food, drinks and service—feels like a grand production, a special night out, even when you're just going for happy hour.
 Pitchers of cocktails, martini service and seafood platters come served in elaborate vessels that border on camp in the best way possible.

-Time Out tip: Dress up, spend some cash on top-notch steaks and turn this into something special; or stay casual, order the tartare and the hangar steak and still leave very happy.
+Time Out tip: Dress up, spend some cash on top-notch steaks and turn this into something special; or stay casual, order the shrimp cocktail and the hanger steak and still leave very happy.

 Address: 7357 NW Miami Ct, Miami, FL 33150